7Block Labs

 }'

-Traces return internal calls and state changes useful for audits, fraud detection, and analytics. (docs.metamask.io)
+Traces track internal calls and state changes, which are super helpful for audits, spotting fraud, and doing analytics.
+Check it out here: (docs.metamask.io)

 Submit an ERC‑4337 UserOperation to Infura’s bundler